agabani/tor-operator/docs/custom_resource_definitions/onionbalance.md

 ### Basic

-The Tor Operator will create an Onion Balance using an auto generated Onion Key load load balancing a list of Onion Services.
+The Tor Operator will create an OnionBalance using an auto generated OnionKey load balancing a list of OnionServices.

 ```
 #onionkey.yaml